A letter from Gaza to Mr Trump

 Dear Mr Trump,

-I am writing to you as a Palestinian and a survivor of a genocide, who was born and raised in Gaza – a city of love and resilience.
+I am writing to you as a Palestinian and a survivor of genocide, who was born and raised in Gaza – a city of love and resilience.

-I have read to your statements about Gaza and frankly, I am confused.
+I have read your statements about Gaza and frankly, I am confused.

-You claim to be a “peace-maker” but encourage Israel to continue its genocide, calling for “all hell” to break lose if your demands are not fulfilled.
+You claim to be a “peacemaker”, but encourage Israel to continue its genocide, calling for “all hell” to break loose if your demands are not fulfilled.

 Mr Trump, we have already been through hell.
 We lost 60,000 martyrs in it.